 But the savings can get even better.
 Here’s a quick recap of some of the best SkyMiles we’ve seen over the last year:

 - Flights to Europe and back for 22,000 SkyMiles

 - Nationwide flights to Japan for just 30,000 SkyMiles round-trip

 - Fly a swanky Delta One suite to Japan for just 90,000 SkyMiles round-trip!

 We could go on and on and on.
 There are so many of these outstanding Delta SkyMiles deals, and they seem to only get better – and cheaper.

-Take the trip to China, for example.
-Most airlines would charge at least 70,000 miles for that round-trip flight.
+Take the business class flights to Japan, for example.
+Most airlines would charge at least 120,000 miles for that round-trip flight.
 So if you’re flexible and can make the dates work, the savings from these flash sales can be substantial.

 Use Virgin Atlantic Instead

 We have a rule here at Thrifty Traveler: When Delta is charging a boatload of SkyMiles, look at Virgin Atlantic.

 Thanks to a close partnership between these two airlines, you can use Virgin Atlantic miles to book Delta flights.